ativan addiction

 • Dealing with withdrawal symptoms when you cannot use Ativan

-• Frequently thinking about, using, or recovering from the use of the drug
+• Frequently thinking about, using, or recovering from the use of the drug; however, with a structured plan for ativan recovery, you can break this cycle and regain focus on your personal life

 • Neglecting your personal responsibilities to abuse Ativan